 Boyd Street (SR 1126) Study (Winterville) - Boyd Street is a two-lane, undivided road running from NC Highway 11 to Railroad Street with a total length of approximately 2,100 feet.
-The east end of Boyd Street terminates at the SR1126 juncture with the Town of Winterville Street named Railroad St. Boyd Street currently serves as a "gateway" into the downtown of Winterville and serves as an important transportation corridor serving area residents, schools, and businesses.
+The east end of Boyd Street terminates in front of W.H.
+Robinson Middle School.
+Boyd Street currently serves as a "gateway" into the downtown of Winterville and serves as an important transportation corridor serving area residents, schools, and businesses.
 Current conditions result in poor drainage and safety concerns for pedestrian and bicycle traffic.
 Boyd Street is frequented by school buses and other school related traffic accessing W.H.
 Robinson School.
 Boyd Street is a NCDOT maintained road (NCSR 1126).
 The proposed study would evaluate the operations, safety, access, levels of service and capacity.
 The study would examine the feasibility of appropriate widening, installation of curb and gutter, installation of subsurface drainage improvements, installation of pedestrian and bicycle facilities, and installation of landscaping improvements.
 The study would recommend appropriate treatments and strategies to improve safety, operation, levels of service, and drainage.
 The study would recommend typical cross sections and improvements and provide cost estimates for such improvements.
 The Town of Winterville will develop this plan and is expected to be performed by a consultant. (\$25,000 for the 2012-2013 PWP)